Click the FAQ to read more

 What Child Is This?

 We charge a standard fee for the first hour which includes booking fee, travel, and up to one hour of singing with the carolers.
-We charge a lower rate for additional hours.
-Rates depend upon our availability and location.
+That fee is sometimes lowered for dates which are not as in demand (mostly mid-week) and might be adjusted for travel based on our available singers’ proximity to your event.
+We then charge a flat lower rate for additional half hours.

-Thanksgiving, Christmas Eve, and Christmas Day bookings are charged a premium rate in addition to the standard fee, and holiday dates book quite early.
-So, be sure to secure us early in the fall if you are interested in a holiday date performance.
+Thanksgiving, Christmas Eve, and Christmas Day bookings are charged a premium rate in addition to the standard fee.
+Singer availability on holidays is more difficult, and holiday dates book quite early.
+So, be sure to secure us in late summer or early fall if you are interested in a holiday date performance.

 Major credit cards, checks, and cash (or cash equivalent) are happily accepted.
 Tips and hot cider are welcomed for excellent performance, and quite possibly will get you hugs.